davidjpurser/porous-tool/readme.md

 * Clone or copy the directory onto your machine.
 * Ensure you have Python 3 installed.
  - The following document assumes you invoke python3 via the command `python3`.
-Depending on your installation you may use just `python` (but some installations this may invoke python2 which is not correct and will not work).
-* Ensure you have the python package `tabulate` installed (via `pip3 install tabulate`).
+* Ensure you have the python package `tabulate` installed (e.g. via `pip3 install tabulate`).

 ## Tool

 To run the tool from a problem file run `python3 runner.py [problemfile]` for example `python3 runner.py problems/my.problem`.
 There are some example problems in the problems folder.

 Or start the server `python3 server.py` (ensure port 8808 is clear) and visit `http://localhost:8808/`.

-To run on a `wsgi` webserver the file is `wsgi`, but a live instance of this can be seen at `http://invariants.1251.uk`.
+To run on a `wsgi` webserver the file is `wsgi.py`, but a live instance of this can be seen at `http://invariants.davidpurser.net`.

 See `directinvoke.py` for examples of how to manually create instances and invoke from python code.